Konkani people: The later period

 The first wave of Vedic people came and settled from Northern India in then Konkan region.
 Some of them might have been followers of Vedic religion.
 They were known to speak the earliest form of Prakrit or Vedic Sanskrit vernacular.
 This migration of the northerners is mainly attributed to the drying up of the Sarasvati River in Northern India.
 Many historians claim only Gaud Saraswat Brahmins and few of the other Brahmins to be their descendants.
 This hypothesis is not authoritative according to some.
 Balakrishna Dattaram Kamat Satoskar a renowned Goan Indologist and historian, in his work Gomantak prakruti ani sanskruti, Volume I explains that the original Sarasvat tribe consisted of people of all the folds who followed the Vedic fourfold system and not just Brahmins, as the caste system was not fully developed then, and did not play an important role.(see Gomantak prakruti ani sanskruti, Volume I).

-The second wave of Indo-Aryans occurred sometime between 1700 to 1450 BC.
+The second wave of Indo-Aryans occurred sometime between 1700 and 1450 BC.
 This second wave migration was accompanied by Dravidians from the Deccan plateau.
 A wave of Kusha or Harappan people a Lothal probably around 1600 BC to escape submergence of their civilisation which thrived on sea-trade.
 The admixture of several cultures, customs, religions, dialects and beliefs, led to revolutionary change in the formation of early Konkani society.

 The classical period

 The Maurya era is marked with migrations from the East, advent of Buddhism and different Prakrit vernaculars.
-Buddhist Graeco-Bactrians settled Goa during the Satavahana rule, similarly a mass migration of Brahmins happened from the north, whom the kings had invited to perform Vedic sacrifices.

 The advent of Western Satrap rulers also led to many Scythian migrations, which later gave its way to the Bhoja kings.

-According to Vithal Raghavendra Mitragotri, many Brahmins and Vaishyas had come with Yadava Bhojas from the North (see A socio-cultural history of Goa from the Bhojas to the Vijayanagara).
 The Yadava Bhojas patronised Buddhism and settled many Buddhist converts of Greek and Persian origin.

 The Abhirs, Chalukyas, Rashtrakutas, Shilaharas ruled the then Konkan-Goa for several years which was responsible for many changes in the society.
 Later The powerful Kadambas of Goa, came to power.
 During their rule, the society underwent radical transition.
 Close contact with the Arabs, Turks, introduction of Jainism, patronising Shaivism, use of Sanskrit and Kannada, the overseas trade had an overwhelming impact on the people.